Fork me on GitHub

 • authorship and licensing information

 These descriptors are indexed for semantic search.
-This allows the system to search by meaning and use case, which helps it recommend libraries that fit the user's goal more accurately.
+This allows the system to search by meaning and intent, which helps it recommend libraries that match a user's goal more accurately.

 A typical AI Assembly flow is: